 Customer Service Representative

-Dena spends time with her 16-year-old and their dog Oreo who is a border collie mix.
-She enjoys relaxing with a bike ride, shopping or going out to dinner with family and friends.
+Dena spends time with her son and their dog Oreo who is a border collie mix.
+She enjoys relaxing with a bike ride, shopping, or going out to dinner with family and friends.
 One of her most interesting hobbies is attending fan conventions where she gets the opportunity to meet her favorite actors!
-It is there that she collects celebrity items, autographs and pictures with the celebrities.
+It is there that she collects celebrity items, autographs, and pictures with the celebrities.

 Customer Service Representative

-In her personal time, she loves to spend as much time as she can with her 2 daughters who are 1 and 4 years old.
+In her personal time, she loves to spend as much time as she can with her 2 daughters.
 She likes to watch movies on Netflix as well as seeing good movies at the movie theater, going to the beach and hanging out with her family.

 Our Office Administration

-Ellen was born in Texas but moved around quite a bit in the U.S as well as Europe.
-She settled in Florida 1 ½ years ago.
+Ellen was born in Texas but moved around quite a bit in the U.S as well as Europe before she settled in Florida.
 She received her Bachelor’s degree in pre-veterinary medicine from the University of Delaware and her Master’s degree in biomedical and genetic engineering at Drexel University and Villanova.
-She then went on to get her MBA at Penn State University.
+She then went on to get her MBA from Penn State University.

-In her private time, you will find Ellen enjoying time with her 8-year old son and their pets that consist of 2 dogs, Darcy a golden mix and Lennie a Yorkie, 2 cats and a macaw.
-She enjoys being physically active by going to the gym, weightlifting, playing pickle ball and tennis.
+In her private time, you will find Ellen enjoying time with her son and their dog Darcy, a golden retriever mix, 2 cats, and a macaw.
+She enjoys being physically active by going to the gym, weightlifting, playing pickleball, and tennis.
 For relaxation, she likes to go boating and having brunch with friends.

-Alesia is originally from Syracuse, New York and has lived in Florida for 26 years.
+Alesia is originally from Syracuse, New York, and has lived in Florida for many years.
 She brings with her over 15 years of experience in the marketing and sales industry.
 She comes to Fetch Specialty & Cancer Veterinary Centers from the Country Club business, where she served as a Director of Sales and Marketing for 15 years.

-When she is not bringing awareness to the community about Fetch Specialty & Cancer Veterinary Centers, you will find her working hard in the Golden Retriever Rescue of Southwest Florida.
-She also spends as much time as possible with her husband and their 4 dogs; Bo, Riley and Stormy who are golden retrievers and Monty a yellow lab.
+In her free time, you will find her working hard in the Golden Retriever Rescue of Southwest Florida.
+She also spends as much time as possible with her husband and their 5 dogs; Bo, Riley, Stormy, and Willow who are golden retrievers and Monty a yellow lab.